-Subrecipients have 30 days to submit a CAP or dispute findings.
-Subrecipients must respond in writing, outlining the steps and time frame for correcting the findings and/or dispute finding(s) by including an explanation and documentation to support that the finding is in error.
-Instructions are included in the Performance Assessment Report.
+Subrecipients have 30 days to submit a CAP or dispute any findings.
+Subrecipients must respond in writing, outlining the steps and time frame for correcting the finding(s) and/or dispute finding(s) by including an explanation and documentation to support that the finding is in error.